Isabelle-Dev/graphql/Docs/graphql.md

   }
 }
 ```

-Now we can see that gender and species were also returned in the response!

 Besides looking at schema definitions, you can also use `GraphiQL`, a graphQL interface for editing and testing queries.